-Кнанкнт'з Ісу Вгеатн Level: 3 (Khahl kht) Range: Varies Duration: 1d5+CL rounds Casting time: 1 round Save: V Varies General One of the surest signs of Khahkht's power is Its icy breath.
-The caster channels this ability from the Wizard of Ice Itself, though the results are somewhat unpredictable.
-Khahkht's icy breath can be a destructive snow storm of blinding, deafening, building-flattening proportions, or it can sweep occupants away to a place chosen by the caster, or it can provide protection for the caster and his allies.
-The spell works best when the caster is in the presence of ice or snow (naturally occurring or arcanely summoned).
-If neither is present, then the caster suffers a -1d penalty to his spell check.
-The caster may not choose a result that corresponds to a lower spell check value; Khahkht is too busy to be interrupted by ungrateful petitioners that aren't clever enough to use the gifts that It grants.
-Manifestation Roll 1d4: (1) the caster grows abnormally large as he takes a massive inhalation, then reduces back to normal size as he exhales Khahkht's Icy Breath ; (2) the surrounding air grows quiet with the slightest chill, softening visions of objects within, before suddenly exploding into a fierce gale; (3) clouds form in the air above, and take the shape of a giant pair of lips, which blow forth Khahkht's Icy Breath ; (4) tiny sparkles appear in the air; the sparkles become snowflakes; these snowflakes become small, icy whirlwinds which coalesce into a storm.
-1 Lost, failure, and patron taint.
-2-11 Lost.
-Failure.
-12-15 Failure, but spell is not lost.
-16-17 Strong gusts and snow emanate from the caster to a range of 30'.
+Roll 1d4: (1) the caster grows abnormally large as he takes a massive inhalation, then reduces back to normal size as he exhales Khahkht's Icy Breath; (2) the surrounding air grows quiet with the slightest chill, softening visions of objects within, before suddenly exploding into a fierce gale; (3) clouds form in the air above, and take the shape of a giant pair of lips, which blow forth Khahkht's Icy Breath; (4) tiny sparkles appear in the air; the sparkles become snowflakes; these snowflakes become small, icy whirlwinds which coalesce into a storm.

+- 1 Lost, failure, and patron taint. - 2-11 Lost.
+Failure. - 12-15 Failure, but spell is not lost. - Strong gusts and snow emanate from the caster to a range of 30'.
 Mundane missile weapons suffer -1d penalties to both attack and damage rolls.
 The wind's howling is loud enough that no other sound can be heard beyond 15' of the sound's origin.
-Each round, all enemies in range must succeed on a Fort save vs. spell check DC or take 1d10+CL points of cold damage.
-18-21 The caster and 1d3+CL allies are each protected by their own shell of icy, turbulent gales.
-The shieldin winds impose -1d penalties to incoming attacks and damage from melee and missiles, and grant immunit to cold-based attacks.
-The icy cocoons may be destroyed with arcane, draconic, or supernatural fire damag greater than or equal to the spell check result.
-22-23 A small blizzard coalesces on one target within 60' of the caster.
-The storm's occupant may be teleported any terrestrial location known to the caster, who has physically, consciously been there or has viewed it detail via scrying, divination, etc. If the target is unwilling, it must succeed on a Will save vs. spell check I to avoid the teleportation.
-24-26 Deafening winds and pelting ice emanate from the caster to a range of 120'.
-Mundane missile weapon suffer -2d penalties to both hit and damage.
-No other sound may be heard above the wind's howlin causing a -1d penalty to all spell checks involving speaking.
+Each round, all enemies in range must succeed on a Fort save vs. spell check DC or take 1d10+CL points of cold damage. - The caster and 1d3+CL allies are each protected by their own shell of icy, turbulent gales.
+The shielding winds impose -1d penalties to incoming attacks and damage from melee and missiles, and grant immunity to cold-based attacks.
+The icy cocoons may be destroyed with arcane, draconic, or supernatural fire damage greater than or equal to the spell check result. - A small blizzard coalesces on one target within 60' of the caster.
+The storm's occupant may be teleported to any terrestrial location known to the caster, who has physically, consciously been there or has viewed it in detail via scrying, divination, etc. If the target is unwilling, it must succeed on a Will save vs. spell check DC to avoid the teleportation. - Deafening winds and pelting ice emanate from the caster to a range of 120'.
+Mundane missile weapons suffer -2d penalties to both hit and damage.
+No other sound may be heard above the wind's howling, causing a -1d penalty to all spell checks involving speaking.
 Visibility is limited to 10'.
-Each round, a enemies in range must succeed on a Fort save vs. spell check DC or take 2d7+CL points of cold damage. either damage die comes up a 7, then the corresponding enemy may be blown along the ground up to 2 in the caster's chosen direction.
-27-31 The caster and 2d4+CL allies are each protected by his own shell of icy, turbulent gales.
-The shield winds impose -2d penalties to incoming attacks and damage from melee and missiles, and grant immuni- to cold-based attacks.
-The icy cocoons may be destroyed with arcane, draconic, or supernatural fire dama- greater than or equal to the spell check result.
+Each round, all enemies in range must succeed on a Fort save vs. spell check DC or take 2d7+CL points of cold damage.
+If either damage die comes up a 7, then the corresponding enemy may be blown along the ground up to 20' in the caster's chosen direction. - 27-31 The caster and 2d4+CL allies are each protected by his own shell of icy, turbulent gales.
+The shielding winds impose -2d penalties to incoming attacks and damage from melee and missiles, and grant immunity to cold-based attacks.
+The icy cocoons may be destroyed with arcane, draconic, or supernatural fire damage greater than or equal to the spell check result.

-32-33 A blizzard coalesces on 2d4+CL targets within 200' of the caster.
+A blizzard coalesces on 2d4+CL targets within 200' of the caster.
 The storm's occupants may be teleported to any terrestrial location known to the caster, who has physically, consciously been there or has viewed it in detail via scrying, divination, etc. If an occupant is unwilling, it must succeed on a Will save vs. spell check DC to avoid the teleportation.